techidaily/site-digital-screen-recording/source/_posts/top-approaches-to-non-audio-recording.md

 ![record video app record button](https://images.wondershare.com/filmora/article-images/record-video-app-record-button.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mMYEK2gtY5c?si=ytxNz_JHZkTrwb4b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step 3: Right after you’ve finished documenting, tap on the stop button.
 In order to view the history recorded files, click on the file icon in the very best right corner of the screen.
 Tap on the video to try out it on your device.
 You can also set the movie quality and documenting duration by starting the application configurations.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DxUX4R6Cf7c?si=prHevNQJivSkIfUt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion